swapnet-xyz/docs/aggregator-api/swap.md

 ## Overview

-Unlike most other DEX aggregaters, SwapNet API directly provides routing plans instead of calldata.
-The routing plan tells the amount and tokens to trade with each liquidity (either AMMs or market maker liquidity).
-On client side, with user selected router contract, our SDK will be able to encode the routing plans into calldata for settlements.
+Unlike most DEX aggregators, our swap endpoint provides graph-based routing plans with optional on-demand calldata generation.
+Each routing plan specifies the exact amounts and tokens to trade with various liquidity sources, including AMMs and market maker liquidity.

+When calldata is not requested, clients can use an encoder to convert the routing plans into transaction calldata for any compatible router contract.
+This flexibility allows you to choose the most suitable router for your specific use case.

-By establishing a standard for routing plans, our approach will decouple the selection of aggregator API from router contract - ideally the result of any aggregator API should be able to settled by any router contracts.
+By establishing a standardized format for routing plans, our approach decouples the aggregator API from specific router contracts.
+This standardization enables seamless encoding and settlement of routing results from any compatible aggregator using any supported router contract.

 ## API schema

-#### Swap endpoint
+### Swap endpoint

 ```bash
 https://app.swap-net.xyz/api/v1.0/swap
 ```

-#### Parameters
+### Parameters

 | Name                | Required?                        | Description                                 | Valid values                                                                                                                                              |
 | ------------------- | -------------------------------- | ------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------- |